Understanding Different Types of Espresso Machines

 Producing a perfect shot of espresso needs skill and proper equipment.
 Here are the steps in making the best shot of espresso –

-Next, put some ground coffee in your portafilter and shave away the extra coffee using your hand.
-Take note on the product’s capacity and work within the range.
+- Next, put some ground coffee in your portafilter and shave away the extra coffee using your hand.
+Take note of the product’s capacity and work within the range.
 Ideally, it’s good to start around 20 grams of ground coffee.

-Now, you can start brewing.
+- Now, you can start brewing.
 Pull your shot between 20-30 seconds.
-Take note on the pressure reached so you’ll know how much pressure is needed next time.
+Take note of the pressure reached so you’ll know how much pressure is needed next time.
 If your machine has no gauge, taste the espresso.

 FAQ – Frequently Asked Questions